technofocus-pte/mscpltsecdepth/Labs/Lab 05/Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview_2.1.md

  ![A screenshot of a computer Description automatically generated](./media/image33.png)

- 5. Click on **Microsoft Copilot for Security** at the top bar of the window as shown in the below image.
+ 5. Click on **Microsoft Security Copilot** at the top bar of the window as shown in the below image.

  ![A screenshot of a computer Description automatically generated](./media/image34.png)

- **Task 3: Analyzing the Custom DLP Policy Alert using Microsoft Copilot for Security**
+ **Task 3: Analyzing the Custom DLP Policy Alert using Microsoft Security Copilot**

-1. In Microsoft Copilot for Security Standalone, navigate and click on **Source** icon beside the prompt bar as shown in the below image.
+1. In Microsoft Security Copilot Standalone, navigate and click on **Source** icon beside the prompt bar as shown in the below image.

  ![](./media/image35.png)